 What Is Under-Eye Filler?
 Is It Safe?

-Under-eye fillers are a non-invasive, non-surgical procedure that involves injecting a fluid filler in the under-eye area.
+Under-eye fillers are a non-invasive, non-surgical procedure that involves injecting a fluid hyaluronic acid-based filler in the under-eye area.
 They are also called dermal fillers, and they are often used to treat dark circles, sunken eyes, and eye bags.

 But, are under-eye fillers safe?
 Yes.
 Hyaluronic fillers are safe for facial rejuvenation procedures, making them the best option for under-eye treatments (1).
 Besides, the procedure can be done without bruising the tissues too much.
 However, it must be performed only by an experienced and trained professional.